A B C D E F G H I J K L M N O P Q R S T U V W X Y Z

 Camp Cooke | Leavenworth | Lost Place | Temporary camp near Leavenworth, July 1857. | |

-Camp Crawford | Shawnee | Lost Place | Recruiting camp for Nineteenth Kansas, 1868; near Topeka. | |
+Camp Crawford | Shawnee | Lost Place | Recruiting camp for Nineteenth Kansas, 1868, near Topeka. | |

-Camp Creek | Coffey | Lost Place | Post office 1859. | |
+Camp Creek | Coffey | Lost Town | 1857-1865 | |

 Camp Criley | Pawnee | Lost Place | Railway camp near Garfield. | |

-Camp Funston | Riley | Lost Place | Camp Funston, was established at Fort Riley, Kansas, after the outbreak of World War I and work began on the camp in the summer of 1917. | |
+Camp Funston | Riley | Lost Place | Camp Funston was established at Fort Riley, Kansas, after the outbreak of World War I, and construction began in the summer of 1917. | |

 Camp Leedy | Shawnee | Lost Place | Established in 1898 in Topeka.
 This was a recruiting camp for Kansas troops during the Spanish- American War. | |

-Camp Magruder | Leavenworth | Lost Place | Temporary camp for Utah recruits established in 1860.
+Camp Magruder | Leavenworth | Lost Place | A temporary camp for Utah recruits was established in 1860.
 It was near Fort Leavenworth. | |

 Camp on Pawnee Fork | Pawnee | Lost Place | Camp on Pawnee Fork, 1859.
 Name changed to Camp Alert, 1860; changed to Fort Larned, 1860; abandoned in 1878. | |

-Camp Pond Creek | Wallace | Name change. | Later Fort Wallace. | |
+Camp Pond Creek | Wallace | Name change. | Later, Fort Wallace. | |

 Camp Sackett | Douglas | Lost Place | ||